Sangeun44/Heart/README.md

 - Screenshot of the planet
 ![](heart.png)

-- An explanation of the techniques you used to generate your planet features.
-Please be as detailed as you can; not only will this help you explain your work to recruiters, but it helps us understand your project when we grade it!

 Mountains
-  -Work with recursive Perlin noise to create spikes -Modifiable spikes from dat.GUI
+  -Worked with Perlin noise to create spikes -Modifiable spikes from dat.GUI

 Planet